iiab/iiab-admin-console/roles/console/files/help/InstContent.rst

 ### Do this First

-Click on the button labelled **Refresh Kiwix Catalog** if you have not done so before or if it has been a month or more since you last did so.
+Click on the button labelled **Refresh Kiwix Catalog** if you have not done so before or if it has been 3 days or more since you last did so.
 This will retrieve the latest list of content hosted at Kiwix.org.

 ### How it works